 Once tartar has formed it will be necessary to remove it by professional scaling and polishing under anesthesia.
 Pet food manufacturers have recently developed new dental diets that can help reduce the formation of plaque and tartar in your pet.

-What is involved with a dental cleaning for my dog?
+What is involved with a pet dental cleaning?

 The goal of dental scaling and polishing is to remove the tartar and invisible plaque.
 Your veterinarian will perform pre-anesthetic blood tests to ensure that kidney and liver function are satisfactory for anesthesia.
 Sometimes antibiotic treatment is instituted before a full dental prophylaxis is carried out.
 Your veterinarian will discuss the specific pre-dental recommendations for your pet.